 Lavender helps alleviate stress and reduces nervous tension.
 Try tying lavender flowers up in a piece of cheesecloth or other thin material and putting under your pillow at night.
 It helps bring a restful sleep.
 Lavender essential oil makes a wonderful massage oil when combined with olive or grape seed oil.
 Lavender also makes a soothing rub for arthritis and rheumatism.

 Lavender essential oil contains more than 100 chemicals compounds that calm the central nervous system.
 It is used to treat depression and other nervous conditions.
 It can also revive a person depending on need.
 Lavender is adaptable to what an individual requires.
+If you need energy -- inhale the scent of lavender.
+If you nee to relax -- inhale the scent of lavender.
 This is an unusual quality that makes lavender a must have in every home.

 There are many non-medical uses for lavender oil.
 It can be rubbed into oak furniture to give a high gloss.
 It repels moths, fleas, silverfish, and flies.
 Lavender oil is an essential ingredient in many fragrances and perfumes.

 The lavender plant makes a fine addition to the home garden.
 It is a woody perennial that grows from one to four feet tall.
 The fragrant blossoms are deep purple to bright blue.
 The leaves are gray green.
 Lavender requires full sun and rapidly draining soil.
-Lavender plants should be kept on the dry side.
+Lavender plants do not do well in long periods of high humidity.
 Propagate from seeds or stem cuttings.

 * Please consult with a physician before using any herbal remedy.